Big Society: Small state criticism

 The implementation of the policy coincided with large-scale cuts in public expenditure programs which were implemented to address macroeconomic concerns.
 In 2010 Cameron indicated that such cuts were temporary and to be enacted purely from economic necessity.
 However, in 2013 he said that he had no intention of resuming spending once the structural deficit had been eliminated, since his aim was to create a "leaner, more efficient state".
-This led critics to conclude that the Big Society is intended primarily as a mechanism for reducing the size of the state.
+This led critics to conclude that the Big Society was intended primarily as a mechanism for reducing the size of the state.
 Labour's leader Ed Miliband said that the Conservatives were "cynically attempting to dignify its cuts agenda, by dressing up the withdrawal of support with the language of reinvigorating civic society" and suggested that the Big Society is a "cloak for the small state".

 Of the political weeklies, the New Statesman said "Cameron's hope that the Big Society will replace Big Government is reminiscent of the old Marxist belief that the state will 'wither away' as a result of victorious socialism.
 We all know how that turned out.
 Cameron has a long way to go to convince us that his vision is any less utopian".
-Also referring to Marx, the award-winning political cartoonist Steve Bell in the Guardian on 21 January 2011 and the Guardian Weekly newspaper on 28 January 2011 adapted Marx's slogan "From each according to his ability, to each according to his need" for the Big Society: "From each according to their vulnerability, to each according to their greed".
+Also referring to Marx, political cartoonist Steve Bell in The Guardian on 21 January 2011 and The Guardian Weekly newspaper on 28 January 2011 adapted Marx's slogan "From each according to his ability, to each according to his need" for the Big Society: "From each according to their vulnerability, to each according to their greed".

 Lorie Charlesworth, an academic from the Institute of Advanced Legal Studies, compared the system to the Old Poor Law, and suggested that "any voluntary system for the relief of poverty is purely mythical".